-This paper re-investigates whether international equity markets exhibit evidence of convergence, where the analysis also distinguishes between country and industry effects.
+This paper re-investigates whether international equity markets exhibit evidence of convergence, where the analysis also distinguishes between country and industry effects as well as returns and volatilities.
+The paper also departs from the standard approach in the finance literature in testing for convergence and borrows from the literature on the convergence in macroeconomic variables (e.g., convergence of real GDP per capita).
 While traditional portfolio management strategies usually follow a top-down procedure, assuming that the country effects drive the determination of financial aggregates.
 This approach, however, receives heavy criticism, since as countries become similar in their industrial structure, a higher degree of industrial stock market convergence will probably occur.
 Therefore, we explore whether global or local factors determine financial aggregates.
+International countries exhibit fundamental differences in terms of their national stock markets due to the differentiation of certain factors, such as taxation, reporting and accounting standards, legislation, and differences in the pricing of risk.
 The degree of convergence should differ among financial aggregates across industrial sectors, since idiosyncratic characteristics across industries result in different relative immobilities across-national production frontiers.
 Such differences appear as profitability differences and these, in turn, appear as stock market return differences.
 In addition to different production structures, differences in shock volatilities across industrial sectors could explain convergence or divergence patterns.
 Finally, international deregulation agreements should affect the degree of convergence across sectors, such as the tradable goods or financial sectors.

-The existing literature uses several alternative approaches to identify whether and when convergence occurs.
-Initial empirical tests of the convergence hypothesis considered β -convergence.
-Without additional control variables, the test considered absolute convergence, whereas with additional control variables, the test examined conditional convergence.
-The regressions used to test for β -convergence are generally the log-linearized solutions to a non-stochastic model with an additive error term.
+In macroeconomics, initial empirical tests of the convergence hypothesis, which focuses on real GDP per capita, consider β -convergence.
+Without additional control variables, the test considered absolute convergence, whereas with additional control variables, the test examines conditional convergence.
+Researchers use regressions to test for β -convergence that generally imply a log-linearized solution to a non-stochastic model with an additive error term.

-An alternative view of convergence, σ -convergence, argues that a group of economies converge when the cross-section variance of the variable under consideration declines across time.
-As noted by Bliss (1999 and 2000), however, the underlying assumption of an evolving data distribution introduces difficulties in the interpretation of the test distribution under the null.
-Moreover, the rejection of the σ -convergence hypothesis does not necessarily mean that economies do not converge; the presence of transitional dynamics in the data could lead to the rejection of the null hypothesis of σ -convergence.
+An alternative view of convergence, σ -convergence, argues that a group of economies converge when the cross-section variance of the variable under consideration (e.g., real GDP per capita) declines across time.
+As noted by Bliss (1999, 2000), however, the underlying assumption of an evolving data distribution introduces difficulties in the interpretation of the test distribution under the null.
+Moreover, the rejection of the σ -convergence hypothesis does not necessarily mean that economies do not converge; the presence of transitional dynamics in the data can lead to the rejection of the null hypothesis of σ -convergence.

 Critics of β -convergence argue that if countries converge to a common equilibrium with identical internal structures, then the dispersion of the variable under study should disappear in the long-run as all countries converge to the same long-run path.
 If, however, countries converge to convergence clubs or to their own unique equilibrium, the dispersion of this variable will not approach zero (Miller and Upadhyay, 2002).
 Moreover, in the latter case of country specific equilibrium, the movements of the dispersion will depend on the initial distribution of the variable under investigation relative to their final long-run outcomes.
-Overall, these two approaches suffer not only from specific estimation deficiencies associated with the time series used (Caporale et al., 2009).
+Overall, these two approaches suffer from specific estimation deficiencies associated with the time series used (Caporale et al., 2009).